stablekernel/aqueduct/source/docs/http/routing.md

 ## Failed Matches Return 404

 A `Router` will return a `Response.notFound` - a response with status code 404 - if it receives a request that no route is registered for.
-The router will not send this request downstream to further listeners.
+The router will not send this request to linked controllers.
 This behavior may be overridden by providing a closure to `Router.unhandledController` to provide a 404 HTML page if the request allows it.